 Our Natural Ability to Regenerate

-Marine acupuncture is The ReefLine’s cross-disciplinary approach that fuses high art with deep science to activate ecological regeneration at fragile points where human and marine systems intersect.
-Much like traditional acupuncture restores balance through precise stimulation, The ReefLine inserts sculptural reef structures into degraded marine environments, awakening the ocean’s natural capacity to heal.
+Marine acupuncture is REEFLINE's cross-disciplinary approach that fuses high art with deep science to activate ecological regeneration at fragile points where human and marine systems intersect.
+Much like traditional acupuncture restores balance through precise stimulation, REEFLINE inserts sculptural reef structures into degraded marine environments, awakening the ocean’s natural capacity to heal.
 These interventions — both artistic and infrastructural — catalyze resilience, not just recovery, allowing coral, marine life, and communities to thrive.

 This methodology reflects a shift in how we engage with nature: